 Explain to your child what could happen, using simple, age-appropriate words.
-Outline an emergency plan for the whole family, with an evacuation plan and meeting location and emphasize that their safety is your utmost priority.
+Outline an earthquake emergency plan for the whole family, with an evacuation plan and meeting location and emphasize that their safety is your utmost priority.

 Plan for where you may be able to go while still following the CDC's social distancing recommendations.
 Keep in mind any family members who may be at high risk for COVID-19 and how to keep group size to a minimum.

-Find an emergency plan checklist.
+View our emergency plan checklist.

 - Find safe spots in your home.

 Identify and discuss the safest place in an earthquake in your home and tell children to go there immediately if they feel an earthquake.
 The safest place is an interior room of your house without any windows, such as a bathroom or closet.
 If possible, take cover under something sturdy, like a heavy table.